Prayers for the Assassin: The New America

-The Bible Belt, a partially recognised separatist republic that comprises the old south plus Kentucky, Tennessee, West Virginia, Virginia and most of Missouri disputed between itself and the Islamic State.
+The Bible Belt, a partially recognised separatist republic that comprises the old south plus Kentucky, Tennessee, Oklahoma, Texas, West Virginia, Virginia and most of Missouri disputed between itself and the Islamic State.
 After the transition millions of evangelical Christians immigrated here.
 Its government is thought to be much looser and decentralized, resembling the old Confederacy.
 The technology they possess is not made clear, although it is mentioned they have the only recipe for Coca-Cola.

 Nevada is its own free state with a large and growing population, it serves exactly the same capacity as it does now.

 The Mormon territories comprise Utah, plus parts of Colorado and Idaho.
 Little is mentioned about it.
 They may however not be a separate state, the map in the book (the UK version of the book does not contain a map) suggests they may just be an autonomous region within the Islamic Republic.

 Parts of New Mexico, Arizona and Southern California have been claimed by the Aztlan Empire (formerly Mexico) and tension between the I.R. and A.E. have risen due to land claims.

 Hawaii is described in the same context as Canada so could be independent.
 Alaska and the most Northerly New England States are not described.

 Canada has snatched some of Minnesota and Wisconsin as "ancestral lands" for its native population.

 Additionally, Southern Florida has become its own state, using a flag similar to Puerto Rico or Cuba.

 The Islamic Republic has long been suffering an internal war between its moderate/modern wanting to preserve its democratic traditional government and fundamentalist factions wishing to create a fundamentalist Islamic State under the strict form Sharia law.